 Whether it’s stored in a physical or digital format, we always work towards ensuring your information is safe and secure and only accessible for the staff that need it.
 This includes things like applying password protection, using secure storage, and removing data after a request has been fulfilled.

 Our commitment – we do not retain scans or emails that are sent on your behalf through our email system, nor replies to such emails.
-We will delete such files and emails in as short a time as possible (whilst allowing for receipt of replies to emails sent).
+We will delete such files and emails in as short a time as possible (whilst allowing for confirmation/receipt of replies to emails sent).
 We will shred any papers containing customers’ personal information that are left at the centre.

 What we ask of you – before you leave the centre, we expect you to: